jeertmans/rpdf/README.md

 > PDF command-line utils written in Rust.

-*rpdf makes working with PDF annotions super easy!
+*rpdf makes working with PDF annotations super easy!
 It can `merge` annotations from multiple files, some show statistics (`stats`) or `strip` specific (or all) annotations.*